← back to Outreachy documentation

 Blog prompt

-In your first internship blog post, you should:
+Welcome to Outreachy!
+In your first internship report, you should:

 Outreachy organizers recommend creating a blog that runs on free software.
 Our recommendations is to use Wordpress or Dreamwidth.